-Tribals in Odisha have been protesting against the renewal of land lease to Tibetan refugees living in Gajapati district.
+Adivasis in Odisha have been protesting against the renewal of land lease to Tibetan refugees settled in the Chandragiri area of Gajapati district.
 In 1963, the state government had set up the Phuntsokling Tibetan refugee settlement and leased 2,250 acres of land to more than 2,500 refugees.
-Since then, the government has renewed the land lease every 10-20 years, providing the Tibetans with leased record of rights.
+For the last 60 years, they have been settled in five panchayats of Mohana and RamgiriUdayagiri in the district.
+The land in question also comes under the forest area category.
+Since 1963, the government has renewed the land lease every 1020 years, providing the Tibetan settlers with leased record of rights.
 Between 1995 and 2008, there was a lapse in the renewal process, and the government undertook temporary land lease renewal from 2008 to 2018.
-The Adivasi Adhikari Manch (AAM) has been seeking cancellation of the land lease provided to the Tibetan refugees, accusing them of encroaching upon tribal land.
-As per the statistics of the Central Tibetan Relief Committee, close to 2,800 refugees are currently living in the settlement.
-The number has gone up by 300 in 55 years.
-As per newspaper reports, AAM members are saying that they will resort to agitation if the land lease is renewed again.
-According to a media report, the issuance of title deeds for community and reserve lands in the settlement is being currently discussed with the local administration.
+Under the Rehabilitation Policy for Tibetans, 2014, the settlers had been granted lease till 2018.
+The local Adivasi community objects to the district's extension of the lease to the refugees without consulting them and the simultaneous lack of support for them to claim their own forest rights over the land under the Forest Rights Act, 2006.
+They have accused the Tibetan refugees of encroaching upon tribal forestland.
+According to reports, an agreement for further extension of the lease from 2018 to 2022 has been signed between the Gajapati tehsildar and a representative of the Central Tibetan Relief Committee.
+The Adivasi Adhikar Manch members have demanded the intervention of the revenue department and warned of possible agitation if the land lease is renewed again.

 Government Bodies Involved in the Conflict: